Data entry in the IIP interface

 Tabular data entry

-The current version of the IIP supports the entry of data into IUCLID tables.
 The user can select and copy a range in a worksheet (e.g. in Excel) into the clipboard and then paste the data into a table in the IIP.
 The table display in the IIP supports cell selection, copy and pasting and navigation with the keyboard, similar as in Excel.
 This allows the user to quickly and efficiently fill tabular data, without the need of filling each cell individually as in the IUCLID interface.

 Below, you find a screenshot of the IIP, with a document display on the right side with one table with 4 lines.
 The table is editable, meaning that each cell can be the target of a paste operation.
 The other information in fields outside of tables is displayed read-only in the current IIP version.
 Future versions may introduce data entry capabilities also for those fields.